BWCache: Accelerating Video Diffusion Transformers through Block-Wise Caching: Experimental Settings

 \section{Experimental Settings}

-\textbf{Base Model.} This paper focuses on DiT-based video generation, evaluating three state-of-the-art open-source models: Open-Sora \cite{opensora}, Open-Sora-Plan \cite{lin2024open}, and Latte \cite{ma2025latte}.
+\textbf{Base Model.} This paper focuses on DiT-based video generation, evaluating five state-of-the-art open-source models: Open-Sora \cite{opensora}, Open-Sora-Plan \cite{lin2024open}, Latte \cite{ma2025latte}, Wan 2.1 \cite{wan2025}, and HunyuanVideo \cite{kong2024hunyuanvideo}.
 Open-Sora employs Spatial-Temporal DiT \cite{ho2022video}, allowing for the creation of videos up to 16 seconds long at 720p resolution.
 Open-Sora Plan focuses on generating high-resolution videos with extended durations based on diverse user inputs, featuring components like a Wavelet-Flow Variational Autoencoder and specialized denoisers.
 Latte effectively extracts spatio-temporal tokens from videos and utilizes DiT blocks to model the token distribution in a latent space.
-The inference configs of three models are shown in Table \ref{tab:base}, which strictly follow the official settings.
+Wan is a comprehensive and open-source suite of high-performance video foundation models.
+HunyuanVideo is an open-source video foundation model, integrating advanced data curation and a scalable transformer architecture.
+The inference configs of five models are shown in Table \ref{tab:base}, which strictly follow the official settings.